 Keep Notes (Because You Won't Remember)

 You think you'll remember, but you won't.
 So keep notes!
-At the very least, bookmark pages that you found helpful so you can go back and re-read them--and maybe even purchase through a link on that site.
+At the very least, bookmark pages that you found helpful so you can go back and re-read them--and maybe even purchase through a link on that site if you want to help out the person who gave you the most help on your purchasing decision.

 How to Read and Understand User Reviews